20+ Best Employer of Record (Canada) Providers of 2025

 - Background check services to verify new hires’ credentials.

-- Work visa and immigration support for relocating global talent.
+- Work visa and immigration support for relocating global employees.

 - Contractor-to-employee transitions to maintain compliance as teams scale.